himanshu-chaddha/JavaScript/README.md

 }
 ```

-`This time condition will become falsy and there is no output on the console.`
+`This time, condition will become falsy and there is no output on the console.`

-- We can also have else statement with an if statement and also can have a nested if block, which will have a chain of if-> else if-> else statements.
+- We can also have **else statement** with an if statement and also can have a **nested if block, which will have a chain of if-> else if-> else statements.**

 ```
 const x = 20;